jlauemoeller/nayrapoc/README.md

 - `NEXTAUTH_URL` — `http://localhost:3000`
 - `OBJECT_STORAGE_*` — for the local Minio from step 3: endpoint `http://localhost:9000`, bucket `nayra-dev` (or `nayra-test` for test), credentials matching `MINIO_ROOT_USER` / `MINIO_ROOT_PASSWORD`
 - `EMAIL_SERVER_*` — for the local Mailpit from step 5: host `localhost`, port `1025`, any non-empty user/password
+- `EMAIL_FROM` — sender address for magic-link emails (the example default is fine locally)
+- `ANTHROPIC_API_KEY` — used by the background job that evaluates assumption rationales.
+Only needed in the dev file; the tests stub the model.
+Without it the app runs, but evaluation jobs fail

 ### 3. Set up object storage (Minio)